smart-data-models/dataModel.STAT-DCAT-AP/Dataset/doc/spec_JA.md

     dct:spatial:
       description: 'This property refers to a geographic region that is covered by the Dataset'
       items:
-        description: 'Geoproperty.
+        description: 'GeoProperty.
 Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
         oneOf:
-          - description: 'Geoproperty.
+          - description: 'GeoProperty.
 Geojson reference to the item.
 Point'
             properties:
               bbox:
                 items: